Power Apps Filter function allows you to find a records in a table that match the specific condition criteria.

 - Formula(s) – It is required.
 The formula by which each record of the table is evaluated.
 The function returns all records that result in true.
 You can reference columns within the table.
 If you supply more than one formula, the results of all formulas are combined with the And function.

-Lets look at an example of using Filter function in Power Apps.
+Let’s look at an example of using the Filter function in Power Apps.

-Here, we have a Gallery control named Gallery_Orders and it contains the Orders details.
+Here, we have a Gallery control named Gallery_Orders, which displays Order details.

 Using Filter function to filter the gallery items